+First, determine which table you should read by finding your town in the "Towns Served by this System".
 Starting with the Contaminant, read across from left to right.
-A "No" under Violation means the amount of the substance met government requirements.
+A "Yes" under Compliance Achieved means the amount of the substance met government requirements.
 The column marked MCLG, Maximum Contaminant Level Goal, is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 The shaded column marked MCL, Maximum Contaminant Level, is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-The shaded column marked Range shows the highest and lowest test results for the year.
-The column marked Maximum Detected Level shows the highest test results during the year.
-Major Sources in Drinking Water shows where this substance usually originates.
-Compare the Range values with the MCL column.
-To be in compliance, the Maximum Detected Level must be lower than the MCL standard.
+The column marked Range Detected shows the highest and lowest test results for the year.
+The column marked Highest Level Detected shows the highest test results during the year.
+Typical Source shows where this substance usually originates.
+Compare the Range Detected values with the MCL column.
+To be in compliance, the Highest Level Detected must be lower than the MCL.
+Those regulated substances not listed in the table were not found in the treated water supply.

-Footnotes and the definitions below will help you interpret the data presented in the Table of Detected Contaminants.
+As you can see from the table, our system had no MCL violations again this year.
+The footnotes and the definitions below will help you interpret the data presented in the Table of Detected Contaminants.